Silvanet Wildfire Sensors (Gen 2)

-Dryad's Silvanet Wildfire Sensors are attached directly to trees to detect environmental air quality within a radius of 80 m to 100 m (260 ft to 320 ft).
+Dryad's Silvanet Wildfire Sensors are attached directly to trees using tree nails to detect environmental air quality within a radius of 80 m to 100 m (260 ft to 320 ft).

-These solar powered devices monitor the microclimate of the forest using an internal gas sensor and a Machine Learning model to detect the presence of a smoldering fire within range of the sensor.
+These solar-powered devices monitor the microclimate of the forest using an internal gas sensor along with a Machine Learning model to detect the presence of a smoldering fire within range of the sensor.

-• LoRa/LoRaWAN connectivity Connectivity to the Silvanet Network (Mesh and Border Gateways) is provided by a LoRA-integrated radio to send and receive messages via a robust LoRaWAN mesh network within a large forest environment or along rail lines, power lines or any linear areas.
-This allows the sensors to connect to distributed LoRaWAN-enabled Silvanet Mesh Gateways and Border Gateways.
+LoRa/LoRaWAN connectivity Connectivity to the Silvanet Network (Mesh Gateways and Border Gateways) is provided by a LoRA-integrated radio to send and receive messages across a robust LoRaWAN-enabled mesh network.
+This network allows the sensors to be deployed across large forested environments or along linear areas such as rail lines, power lines and hiking paths.

 The dimensions of the Silvanet Wildfire Sensor are (LxWxH) 19 cm x 9.2 cm x 1.34 cm.
 It weighs 136 g.